-Writing is a solitary task, which means we tend to suffer in silence and celebrate in a void.
+Writing is a solitary task, which means we suffer in silence and celebrate in a void.
 My better writing usually appears unannounced, at least not in any predictable sense.
 When in periods of constant writing, there always seems to be an improvement.
 “To write” implies constancy of habit, and to improve one’s writing requires a permanence of that habit.
-Although habit does not guarantee quality, it tends to be the most reliable path to get there.
+Although habit does not guarantee quality, it is the most reliable path to get there.

-One could argue that whether the writing is good or bad matters little, and for the most part that is a verity all writers, amateur and pros alike, should embrace.
+Perhaps whether the writing is good or bad matters little, and mostly is a verity all writers, amateur and pros alike, should embrace.
 After all, if the drive is there to write, most likely it is for reasons other than fame or fortune, for what sensible person would ever embark on a writing career thinking “I’m gonna get rich.”

-The other refinement is I now tend to invoke the white-cable-ear ritual when the place is noisy (and they are mostly ALL noisy).
+The other refinement is I now invoke the white-cable-ear ritual when the place is noisy (and they are mostly ALL noisy).
 I used to think that café noises blended into a macabre white noise, with little real distraction.
 Add an increase in rude cell phone users over the years, chattier teenagers (or have I just aged a bit?), and the newest rage: satellite radio feeds, and I prefer to generate my own white noise.
-I can and do write in noisy places at times sans the white cables, but my iPod is quickly becoming as indispensable as my Moleskines.
+I can write in noisy places, helped by my iPod, which is quickly becoming as indispensable as my Moleskines.

 Ultimately, I am no surer of why I prefer writing in a nomadic way than back in 2004.
 It just is.
 If I have work-related writing, I can be productive at home.
 For blogging and other non-work writing projects, however, I prefer to hit the road, find a café or bookstore, plug in, tune out, and write, write, write.
 The one remaining problem with café writing is, of course, pastries.
 While the old cliché says that an army travels on its stomach, there is no truth to the rumor that a writer fuels each chapter with German Chocolate Danish.
 At least, my waistline hopes not.